SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 /*...*/
 ```

-### Summary
+**Note:** If you have implemented a custom `OccConfigLoaderService`, it also needs to be provided, as shown in the example above.

-After the steps described above you should be able to see your URL with language uppercase (i.e. `www.site.com/EN`), but use standard languages in your application with lowercase.
+You should now be able to see your URL with an uppercase ISO language code (for example, `www.site.com/EN`), while still being able to use standard lowercase languages in your application.

-Above technique can be applied to implement any custom site context.